-Choosing to live minimal and embrace alternative lifestyle may be a silly, quirky or weird idea for most.
-Tossing away America’s “white picket fence thinking” to serve in missions in a bus, often is dismissed as a passing fad for some or labeled as “those people” for example.
-Yet for my husband and I along with our two and a half rescued dogs, this journey into bus living and missions means far more then a fad or a chance to step outside the norm, the meaning behind our life choice is deeper than what most may understand.
+Choosing to embrace a purpose filled life, compassionate love and service unto those around us in need vs individualized material gain may be a radical idea for most people, especially by today’s self focused material standard.
+Tossing away America’s “white picket fence thinking” to serve in an old school bus converted into a mobile supply mission often leads folks to label us “those people” and often leads to the perplexed question as to “why?”.
+For my husband and I along with our furry children otherwise known as doggies, our journey into a more simplistic living and mobile bus outreach means far more then a passing phase of life or a chance to step outside the norm, the meaning behind our life choice is deeper than what most may understand.

 Traveling back from India from a mission trip, life hit me personally behind the ears as I realized even more the value of life and even deeper, saving life within my own reach.
 Owning a non profit where we serve over 4000 lives a year, I have seen through the 13 years of service three kinds of people, those that hurt & take, those that help out of convenience, religion or amends & ignore the majority and then there are those that work diligently to change what is within their own grasp with deep devotion for a lifetime.
 I was not born with a silver spoon in mouth, I have fought the good fight to maintain, grow and keep what I have worked hard to create and have.
-The thought of minimal living has been something I has been apart of my life since childhood.
+Minimal living has been apart of my life since childhood.
 Both of our parents and childhood lives were traditional, penny saving lifestyles like growing gardens and harvesting food and working at a young age to earn on our own what we desired and giving to others not just ourselves.
 Material gain has never been a common thread for either of us.
 We love big, give big and live each day as it comes.
 Yet seeing, touching, loving, crying and serving beside people that do not even have a crumb has grown my heart and my mind knowing that there is always more we can do together for each other.
 We may not have silver spoons but our Faith in God and ability to choose creative methods to rise above and help furiously and live passionately for change is exactly the focus that has centered our lives.
-Going tiny would allow us to save, send and build, living simple for a greater purpose.
+Minimizing and debt free living outside of a roof over our heads and cost of living expenses, would allow us to save, send and build, living simple for a greater purpose.

 When we started “bus surfing” we realized it was best to buy from a school district as they consistently update and care for their buses.
 At the desk for a few weeks we mastered how to purchase buses, this was a lesson all on it’s own.
-We found two buses already set up in propane and decided not only will we build a home bus but build another for a mobile outreach office.
+We found two buses already set up in propane.
 Our story of conversion begins on the drive home from two trips with my husband driving one bus at a time and myself and our dogs following behind.
-We both felt free and overwhelmed with excitement, that feeling has only grown even in the days of challenging conversion.
+The freedom we felt was overwhelming laced with a tremendous amount of excitement.
+That feeling only continues to grow even in the threshold of learning how to build and in the unknown of what is to come.
 The process is challenging, we are convinced that there is a daily need for a lesson somewhere somehow that is related to life with the bus project being our teacher.
-Our faith and marriage is weaving even tighter as we experience this journey on a deeper hands on level.
-God is with us throughout, we can see His mighty hand upon us with every step we take.
-There may even be a series of buses converted in the long run in order to share with those that need a home of their own.
-The life of non profit owners is one that has no prediction it is as God would have it on each new day, however we enjoy peaking into tomorrow even though it may turn a new road once it comes.
+Our faith and marriage weaves even tighter as we experience this journey on a deeper hands on level.
+Abba God is with us throughout, we can see His mighty hand upon us with every step we take.
+A few solid pieces of understanding are clear for us…there is no doubt God gave us one another, love is first, God has given us both a natural ability to create and to see beauty in everything and there is a greater purpose as to why are are all planted upon this magnificent planet that God has given.
 As for today, we are blessed to learn and to live and to give.
 Thanks for traveling with us today….love to all